 I am not much of a Halloween or Harvest decorator.
 If I could choose team colors they would for sure be red and green.
 That said, my really good pal Karen asked if I would make her a pumpkin.
-I said no (I always say no first for some grumpy reason), because I am not really into pumpkins but then she bribed me with pork.
-This may sound weird but Karen and her husband own Heilman Hogwash Farm, and that is some super yummy local pastured pork.
-She also knows that I LOVE trade.
-So exciting!
+She wore me down and now we have this really cute fabric pumpkin tutorial!

 Here are the pumpkins I made…

 I made one and then thought it was so fun and easy that I would make a quick tutorial.
 Here goes…

 I made patchwork but you could do all one fabric or whatever.

 UPADATE!
 I just published a new video tutorial on my Youtube channel for this project!
 Check it out below…

 6 pieces of 6″ x 8.5″ (or 8 4.5″ by 8.5″) pieces of orange print fabric.
 Sew them right sides together into a patchwork tube.
 Press the seams out with your iron.

 Cut out 2 circles (from Download Circle for pumpkin) in your fabric choices.
 Fuse the wrong side with fusible interfacing.

 Cut 2 pieces of brown corduroy (or your choice!) that are about 2.75″ high and 2″ wide.

 Now sew around the both the top and bottom edges of the tube with your longest straight stitch.
 Mine is size 7.
 Then gather both edges evenly.
 You’ll have to mess around with this a bit to get it the perfect size but if you are technical, this circle has a circumference of 15.7″.
 I just kind eye it up and make my gather bigger or smaller when i pin the circle on next.